 Constructed around 200 BC the theatre held up to 20,000 spectators, the stage buildings are decorated with detailed reliefs and there is VIP seating at the front; the views from the Gods at the top across the Lycos Valley are stunning.
-Over the centuries Hierapolis has been hit by several earthquakes and in 1334 a huge quake led to abandonment of the site, however, the theatre withstood the tremors due to the strength of the vaulted passages underneath.
+Over the centuries the city of Hierapolis has been hit by several earthquakes and in 1334 a huge quake led to abandonment of the site, however, the theatre withstood the tremors due to the strength of the vaulted passages underneath.

 I leave the theatre and follow the path down past the remaining foundations of the Temple of Apollo – dedicated to Apollo Lairbenos founder of the city.
 Had I crossed to the other side of the temple I’d have confronted the Gate to Hell – I’d have definitely sneaked a peek even if just to tempt fate!
 Named the Plutonium this small cave was believed to be the domain of the Roman god Pluto (Hades in Greek).
 Toxic gas was, and still is, emitted from an underground spring.
 The eunuch priests were the only ones with the power (or the savvy to hold their breath) to enter the cave and emerge unscathed.
 The small animals and birds they took with them didn’t survive.
 In recent years two tourists have died here and the subterranean entrance is now closed off – the fumes can apparently be heard bubbling through the underground spring as they rise to the surface.

-I meet up with Mister and we bypass The Antique Pool – it’s warmed by hot springs and the water holds segments of ancient marble columns.
+We bypass The Antique Pool – it’s warmed by hot springs and the water holds segments of ancient marble columns.
 You can also visit Doctor Fish to get your feet nibbled – but not really our thing.
 I hope it looks a little more antique inside…

 We head down Plateia, the main street of Hierapolis, which runs for half a mile from the south gate to the monumental Arch of Domitian which serves as the northern entrance to the city.
 It has three arches and two towers, and was originally two stories high.
 The gate led into a colonnaded street known as Frontinus Street which was the centre of the city during Roman times.